Memory limitations are hidden in grammar: Introduction

-Here we validate the assumption of independence between grammatical constraints and cognitive limitations in these classes of grammar using the distance between syntactically related words in a dependency tree as a proxy for memory constraints \cite{Liu2017a,Temperley2018a}.
+Here we validate the assumption of independence between grammatical constraints and cognitive limitations in these classes of grammar using the distance between syntactically related words in a dependency tree as a proxy for memory constraints \citep{Liu2017a,Temperley2018a}.
 Such a distance is defined as the number of intermediate words plus one.
-Thus, if the linked words are consecutive they are at distance 1, if they are separated by an intermediate word they are at distance two, and so on, as shown in Figure \ref{syntactic_dependency_trees_figure}.
-Dependency distance minimization, a type of memory constraint, is believed to result from pressure against decay of activation or interference during the processing of sentences \cite{Liu2017a,Temperley2018a}.
-Dependency distances reduce in case of cognitive impairment \cite{Roark2011a}.
+Thus, if the linked words are consecutive they are at distance 1, if they are separated by an intermediate word they are at distance two, and so on, as shown in Fig \ref{syntactic_dependency_trees_figure}.
+Dependency distance minimization is a pressure to reduce the distance between syntactically related words that is supported statistically by large-scale analyses of syntactic dependency structures in languages \citep{Liu2008a,Futrell2015a,Futrell2020a,Jing2021a,Ferrer2020b}.
+As such, dependency distance minimization is a type of memory constraint, believed to result from pressure against decay of activation or interference during the processing of sentences \citep{Liu2017a,Temperley2018a}.
+Dependency distances tax memory and cognition in general.
+Dependency distances reduce in case of cognitive impairment \citep{Roark2011a,Aronsson2021a}.
+There is an association between the level of cognitive impairment and dependency distance: as the severity of the impairment increases, dependency distances tend to be reduced \citep{Aronsson2021a}.
+Moreover, an association between the level of competence of L2 learners and dependency distance has also been found: as learners of a second language become more competent in the new language, dependency distances increase \citep{Ouyang2017a,Yuan2021a}.